Department: Prevention Science Institute

 Special Instructions to Applicants

 Complete applications must include a cover letter, resume, and contact information for three professional references.
-Please describe the nature of your training, and your fit with our research at the PSI (see psi.uoregon.edu for information about our team and current grants).
+In your cover letter, please describe the nature of your training and your fit with our research at the PSI (see psi.uoregon.edu for information about our team and current grants).

 The Prevention Science Institute (PSI) is a multi-disciplinary institute focused on understanding human development, preventing behavioral health problems, and implementing effective interventions in community settings.
 The PSI encompasses three major focus areas consistent with the field of prevention science, including translational neuroscience, prevention and intervention, and implementation science.
 Understanding effective intervention strategies and the outcomes associated with these interventions across multiple domains of functioning, including biological, social, and contextual, is the focus of research at the PSI.
 The core mission of the PSI is to improve the lives and well-being of at-risk children, individuals, and families throughout the lifespan.
-The PSI is a research institute designed for collaboration between faculty across disciplines, including education, psychology, social and affective neuroscience, development, and others who are interested in prevention.
-The PSI seeks to collaborate with local, state, national, and international organizations and researchers to understand and promote healthy adaptation in children and families.
-The PSI is particularly interested in working with communities on dissemination of effective interventions to real world settings.
 The PSI is committed to research that expands our understanding of interventions and development with diverse populations, and actively seeks to promote research that reduces health disparities in service utilization.

 Postdoctoral scholars are highly motivated individuals seeking to improve skills in research through direct, mentored scholarship with faculty.
 Postdoctoral scholars conduct research under the direction of a faculty member for the purpose of acquiring research training, which will lead to successful employment in a research position.
 PSI scientists are collaborative in their research activities and postdoctoral scholars are expected to serve in both lead and supporting roles in manuscript development and other project activities.
 The nature of the work is relatively fast-paced and we value rigor, reproducibility, and productivity in scholarship from all members of the research team, while maintaining a positive and supportive work environment.